rosarz/Roulette/README.md

 # :game_die: Roulette Game
 Classic roullete game based on SFML engine

+Update 0.5 / 02.06
++ Made bottom bar class and implemented it for game class to work with the objects made of it

 Update 0.4 / 01.06
 + updated bottom stats rectangle